marubio2/power-outage-analysis/README.md

 After applying **median imputation**, the overall shape of the distribution remained the same, preserving its skew.
 The only notable change is a visible spike at the median value — the location where missing values were filled in.
 This ensures consistency while maintaining the integrity of the data’s structure.

+## Univariate Analysis

+Here, we're going to look at the distribution of the Cause Category.

+<iframe
+ src="assets/cause_distribution.html"
+ width="800"
+ height="600"
+ frameborder="0"
+ ></iframe>

+We see from the histogram that the majority of major power outages are caused by severe weather and intentional attack (such as vandalism).
+This shows that power outages are mostly caused by weather, and leads us to think about ways to protect our power from severe weather conditions.

+Now we're going to look at the distribution of the Climate Category.

+<iframe
+ src="assets/climate_category.html"
+ width="800"
+ height="600"
+ frameborder="0"
+ ></iframe>

+We see from the histogram that majority of power outages occur during normal climate conditions, followed by cold then warm episodes.
+This shows that power outages aren't necessecarily driven by deviations in the ONI (Oceanic Nino Index).

+## Bivariate Analysis

 ---

 ## Framing a Prediction Problem